shosanna/jocellyn.cz/source/2014-07-25-simple-charts-with-c3.html.markdown

 ```

 It is very simple.
 The first line says that we are generating a chart and assigning it to a variable for later use.
-This chart consists of ({...}).
+This chart consists of what is inside these ({...}).
 The inner part of the braces tells us more details about it.
 First and most important is the `data` part.
 Here we are hardcoded an array of arrays, it means our chart will have two values.
 The first element in the inner array is the label, the second the value.

 Then we are specifying the type of a chart, if I changed `donut` for a `bar`, I would get this: